 Broad Market Indicators

-Broad-market exchange-traded funds, including SPY, IWM and IVV were higher pre-bell.
-Actively-traded PowerShares QQQ ( QQQ ) gained 1.3%.
+Broad-market exchange-traded funds, including SPY, IWM and IVV were all rebounding pre-market with gains of about 1%.
+Actively-traded PowerShares QQQ ( QQQ ) was up 1.1%.

 Winners and Losers

-Tech funds were all inactive after closing the day mixed on Thursday.
-Technology Select Sector SPDR ETF (XLK), iShares Dow Jones US Technology ETF (IYW), iShares S&P North American Technology ETF (IGM) and iShares S&P North American Technology-Software Index (IGV) were flat.
-SPDR S&P International Technology Sector ETF (IPK) was also unchanged.
+Technology Select Sector SPDR ETF (XLK) gained 1%, iShares Dow Jones US Technology ETF (IYW), iShares S&P North American Technology ETF (IGM) and iShares S&P North American Technology-Software Index (IGV) were unchanged after closing down.
+SPDR S&P International Technology Sector ETF (IPK) was also flat.

-Semiconductor ETFs, SPDR S&P Semiconductor (XSD) and Semiconductor Sector Index Fund (SOXX) were also flat after closing lower.
+Semiconductor ETFs, SPDR S&P Semiconductor (XSD) and Semiconductor Sector Index Fund (SOXX) were inactive.

-Energy funds were either flat or higher in line with the broader market.
-Dow Jones U.S. Energy Fund (IYE) was flat and Energy Select Sector SPDR (XLE) was up 1%.
+Dow Jones U.S. Energy Fund (IYE) was unchanged and Energy Select Sector SPDR (XLE) was 1.1% higher.